heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-ɰ. <i>Remove the chain from me and give me your signet ring, whilst I show you mine advantage.</i>
+ʕ. *Remove the chain from me and give me your signet ring, whilst I show you mine advantage.*
 <!-- And fractures the bright whorl: lines of ruin, bloodlight, and
 otherspace, tearing the computational fabric of the network like wet paper.-->